ofiwg/libfabric/man/fi_endpoint.3.md

 ## total_buffered_recv

 Defines the total available space allocated by the provider to buffer messages that are received for which there is no matching receive operation.
-If set to 0, any messages that arrive before a receive buffer has been posted are lost.
+If set to 0, and the domain does not support FI_RM_ENABLED, any messages that arrive before a receive buffer has been posted are lost.
+When the domain supports FI_RM_ENABLED, the actual amount of buffering provided may exceed the value specified in total_buffered_recv.

 ## size